dennoa/stateless-auth/README.md

 # stateless-auth
 Support for authenticated requests without server-side session state

+NB: This is a work in progress!
+Not ready for use just yet.

 Provides the server-side bits for authentication and retrieval of basic user information from various OAuth2 providers.

 Currently supports authentication with: